collective/collective.exportimport/README.rst

 Export
 ------

-Use the form with the URL ``/@@export_content``, and select which content type you want to export:
+Use the form with the URL ``/@@export_content``, and select what you want to export:

 .. image:: ./docs/export.png

+You can export one or more types and a whole site or only a specific path in a site.
+Since items are exported ordered by path importing them will create the same structure as you had originally.

-The downloaded json-file will have the name of the selected type, e.g. ``Folder.json``.
+The downloaded json-file will have the name of the path you exported from, e.g. ``Plone.json``.

 The exports for members, relations, localroles and relations are linked to in this form but can also be called individually: ``/@@export_members``, ``/@@export_relations``, ``/@@export_localroles``, ``/@@export_translations``, ``/@@export_ordering``, ``/@@export_discussion``.